Sampson01/100DaysofCode/README.md

 ### Day 4: April 21, 2020 (Marvelous Mugs Info Page)

 **Today's Progress**: I would say that the majority of my time went to working the animation you see on the thankyou.html page.
 I struggled with applying the correct values to the correct properties under the @keyframes rule and the div element in the CSS.

-**Thoughts:**: For my first attempt at something like this, I fell pretty good about it.
+**Thoughts:** For my first attempt at something like this, I fell pretty good about it.

+**Link to work:** [See Project1 Files]

+### Day 5/6: April 23, 2020 (Marvelous Mugs Info Page)

+**Today's Progress**: On Day 5, I did not do any coding on Project 1 because I spent the majority of my time trying to figure out how to connect my code in Atom to my repositiory on here.
+However, today I did some work on project one - nothing too major, just worked on some aesthetics.

+**Thoughts:** Things can happen that you have no control over, you just have to work around the inconviences and work accordingly.

 **Link to work:** [See Project1 Files]